tractordev/wanix/README.md

 * Experiment with Plan 9 capabilities in browser or natively
 * Use as foundation for a modern web-native operating system

+## Try Now

+Play with the stock Wanix distro at [wanix.run](https://wanix.run).

-## Install
+## Install Toolchain

-The Wanix CLI is available for download from the [latest release](https://github.com/tractordev/wanix/releases/latest) or you can run this installer:
+The Wanix CLI is available for download from the [latest release](https://github.com/tractordev/wanix/releases/latest).
+You could also run this to install to `/usr/local/bin`:

 ```sh
 bash -c "$(curl -sSL https://raw.githubusercontent.com/tractordev/wanix/main/install.sh)"
 ```

-Alternatively you can install using [Homebrew](https://brew.sh/):
+On Mac, you can install using [Homebrew](https://brew.sh/):

 ```sh
 brew tap progrium/homebrew-taps